ThemeFuse/Unyson-Documentation/options/create-option-type.rst

              * data.$elements are jQuery selected elements
              * that contains options html that needs to be initialized *
-             * Find our uninitialized options by main class */ var $options = data.$elements.find(optionTypeClass +':not(.initialized)');
+             * Find uninitialized options by main class */ var $options = data.$elements.find(optionTypeClass +':not(.initialized)');

             /**
-             * Add some functionality to our options
-             *
-             * In this case, we will listen for button click and clear input value */
+             * Listen for button click and clear input value */
             $options.on('click', 'button', function(){
                 $(this).closest(optionTypeClass).find('input').val('');